Today, straight from Jack’s desk, I confess: I thought I knew CDR front to back (I didn’t).

 What I Used to Think About CDR

-CDR?
+Cloud Detection and Response (CDR)?
 Ugh.
 I’d roll my eyes.
 “Another acronym,” I’d groan with arrogance to a friend in the industry.
 They would typically roll their eyes too.
 Maybe they were rolling their eyes at me.
 I live in a world where Acronyms are precious to me and when CDR dropped, I thought it was just a cute new term for a “CSPM.”
 I thought it analyzed public cloud configurations to highlight risks, and then analyzed a few additional signals to determine if something nefarious had happened (not real-time, to be clear).

 What I Think About CDR Now–And Why